 It depends on the brand and model.
 Many of the best push trolleys have integrated stations with storage pouches and holders for an umbrella, drink and scorecard included.
 Electric trolleys can often require you to buy the parts separately.
 Most brands have loads of accessories to choose from, including GPS and phone cradles, drinks and umbrella holders, rain covers, winter wheels and trolley covers.

 Which golf trolley is quicker and easier to fold and unfold?

 Most push trolleys come with a simple, fast assembly process, as you'll see below.
 Couple that with the lack of need to connect a battery and push trolleys suit those golfers who like to get going straight away when they arrive at the course.
 They also tend to be lighter than electric trolleys.

-But the technology in electric trolleys is improving every year and, realistically, the difference is neglible.
+But the technology in electric trolleys is improving every year and, realistically, the difference in assembly time is neglible.